 Having a second citizenship gives one the advantage of being recognized as a citizen of a second country in which the individual is afforded the same benefits, protections and rights in a second country.

 Depending on the country benefits include social services, ability to vote, have access to health care, and pay local taxes if you are a resident of a low tax jurisdiction.
 Having a second citizenship is a fundamental step in globally diversifying your

 Having dual-nationality gives one the options to reside permanently in two jurisdictions together with two passports.

-Despite ones nationality, there are many ways to transcend this narrow definition by increasingly ones global positioning through many means that are available.
-To learn more about these possibilities please contact us.
+Despite ones nationality, there are many ways to transcend this narrow definition by increasing ones global positioning through the many means that are available.

 For more information, contact us.

 Or continue reading about 2nd Passport in Panama options or in any of our Citizenship by Investment Programmes: